Skip to main content

 Authentication

-If you need extra layer of security you can define a custom authorization header which will be included in every request sent within the Webhook definition.
+If you need an extra layer of security you can define a custom authorization header which will be included in every request sent within the Webhook definition.
 It allows you to implement your own verification logic, which would filter out any request with missing or invalid authorization header.

 For example, if you define a custom header x-webhook-secret with a value my-secret-key in the Webhook definition, the request sent to your endpoint will include the following header: